opus-fi/opus-docs/docs/intro.md

 > This is **your home** on Neon.
 Your liquidity voyages start with Opus, and we will provide you the upmost experience in using DeFi protocols.

 ## All-in-one DeFi suite

+Opus serves multiple DeFi primitives and is your DeFi activity hub.
+In DeFi, we have almost everything you need: DEX, Farm, Stake, Lend/Borrow, Token and NFT Launchpad, NFT Marketplace, and so on.